 Steps are different in each operating system, but it can usually be done in the Control Panel under "Display."
 If this step didn't help, go on to the next.

-Close out of ALL In Learning and any other apps that use the camera.
-Then go to www.testmycam.com, right-click in the grey box, choose "Settings," click "Allow," choose the camera tab, and select your camera.
+Closeout of ALL In Learning and any other apps that use the camera.
+Then go to webcamtests.com, wait for your camera to be detected, and select Test My Cam.
 If you see your video feed, this helps confirm that your camera meets UVC standards and you probably do not have any software conflicts at this moment.
 This will be good information for ALL In Learning tech support to know.
-Move on to next step.
+Move on to the next step.

 - Unplug all other USB devices just to see if a hardware conflict is causing a problem.
 For example, Promethean cameras have been seen to cause problems for other cameras plugged into the same system.
 After this, restart your browser, go back into ALL In Learning, and try again.
 If this doesn't help, go to the next step.